India: Local reporters face risk of violence, murder – DW – 01/20/2025

 Modi's government rejects criticism

-In the past, the Narendra Modi government had dismissed the methodology to evaluate press freedom.
+In the past, the government of Prime Minister Narendra Modi government had dismissed the methodology to evaluate press freedom.

-Addressing lawmakers in July 2024, he said the government was committed to ensuring the freedom of speech, and praised the country's press as "robust and flourishing."
+Addressing lawmakers in July, he said the government was committed to ensuring the freedom of speech, and praised India's press as "robust and flourishing."

 Meanwhile, journalists working outside large cities complain of being unprotected when covering topics that local strongmen would prefer to keep away from scrutiny.